ManicodeSecurity/Defending-DevOps/labs/1-Lab-Setup/lab.md

 # Kubernetes Cluster Setup

-The goal of this lab is to successfully setup a local Kubernetes cluster on your machine using minikube.
+The goal of this lab is to successfully setup a local Kubernetes cluster on your machine using Minikube.
 We will use this cluster throughout the remainder of the labs.

 ## About Minikube
 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.
 Minikube supports a variety of drivers including: